-That contradiction, that paradox of active inaction, actually presents an opportunity to game designers and players.
-Because sitting down is so far from what a game is and is for–at least, according to accepted wisdom–just putting a usable seat into a game is a message in and of itself.
+That contradiction, a paradox of active inaction, actually presents an opportunity to game designers and players.
+Sitting down is far from what a game is and is for—according to accepted wisdom—so just putting a usable seat into a game is a message in and of itself.
 Nobody would question you for adding a knife to a video game, or a car, or even a fully simulated personal computer; these are play objects.
 But a chair you can actually sit on?
 That’s instantly foreign.

 This approach is perfectly valid from a simulation perspective, but falls a little short when it comes to providing meaning or context.
 It fills the world, but fails to enrich it; fast food for your virtual buttocks.
 Such flippant use of seating even has the potential to tug at the very reality on which the chair itself sits.
 Consider an early moment in Skyrim, after your escape from the dragon at Helgen.

 If you choose to follow Hadvar, the Imperial soldier, you eventually end up at his uncle’s house.
 The NPCs sit down around the uncle’s dinner table to discuss the severity of this whole “dragons are scary” situation, and you stand around awkwardly.
 Or perhaps you sit down, awkwardly.
 Regardless of which side you choose in the Uncle’s Chair quest, nobody really cares.
 The game continues on exactly as it would have, you learn nothing new and gain no new perspective on the situation, the characters, the environment or the game experience.
 Worse still, the precise depths of Skyrim‘s universe have inadvertently been plumbed; if a chair is simply an object to be used or not used, for no apparent benefit, perhaps the same is true of everything else.
 Subconsciously, players are primed to look beyond the simplistic functions of the world and see the cold, unfeeling switches that control them.